 “No… Well, maybe a little.
 I thought there would be more of you here.”

 He put a hand on my back and pushed me out of the living room, back into what would have been a study in a normal person’s world.

 “There is something of me here.
 There’s the desk, and my chair, and your broken iPod I’ve been trying to fix.”

 I couldn’t even recognize the fragmented pieces.
 The poor thing must have been hit by a bullet.
 What a shame.
 It would have contained all sorts of entertainment and memories.

 “C’mon, I’ll walk you home.”

 My rooms were almost right under his, just a couple of floors down.
-Going there would normally be completely uneventful, but after an alien species called the Logg stealing the ship and my involuntary part in getting it back, people I didn’t know stopped and stared wherever I went.
-I hated all this whispering behind my back.
+Going there would normally be completely uneventful, but after an alien species called the Logg stole the ship and I played an involuntary part in getting it back, people I didn’t know stopped and stared wherever I went.
+I hated all the whispering behind my back.